About Hamish Reid Photography

 Some images here date from the film era; most are digital.
 Some are from a 4x5 view camera, some from a variety of medium format film cameras; most are from DSLR's and digital point-and-shoots; some are even from my iPhone.
 And note: the dates mentioned on most images are approximate at best, and may vary by a year or two from reality.

-All images on this site are copyright © Hamish Reid, Oakland, California, unless otherwise indicated.
+All images on this site are copyright © Hamish Reid, Richmond, California, unless otherwise indicated.

 Questions real people have actually asked me in email or face to face, multiple times:

 I'm tempted to say I have no motivation — I can't not do it.
 It's more of a calling than any sort of motivation.
 Having said that, I sometimes feel a burning desire to show the world what I see — I'm a glorified reporter, in other words.
 I certainly have no pretensions to art (I'm an engineer by trade and training, after all).

 I expand (somewhat incoherently) on these sorts of thoughts over on my Pandemonia site.

 Almost none at all, and it certainly shows, sometimes painfully.
 I think where formal training would have helped most would have been in short-cutting my way to feeling at ease with the techniques, the processes, and the business (I did photography professionally for a while, and semi-professionally a bunch of years after that as well).
 I look at a lot of my early work and think "meh — I could have done so much better if only I'd done a few courses".
 Not from the subject matter or compositional side of things (I don't think anyone's ever needed to tell me what to take photos of, or to go out there and find myself photographically (urgh)), but from a more prosaic point of view: lighting, colour balance, focus trade-offs, self-promotion, film choices — technical things like that.